Seq-DeepIPC: Sequential Sensing for End-to-End Control in Legged Robot Navigation: Methodology

 with an MLP head specific to $C_t$ predicts

 \textbf{Control blending policy.} The final control blends both controllers with confidence gating (threshold $\epsilon>0$) and weights $\beta_{ij}\in[0,1]$:

 where $\beta_{ij}$ are task loss weight which are tuned adaptively during training process (see Subsection \ref{subsec:training}).
-Algorithm \ref{alg:policy} summarizes how the latent spaces from the perception encoder are translated into low-level control actions.
+Algorithm \ref{alg:policy} summarizes how the latent spaces from the perception encoder are translated into low-level control actions. \revz{Note that our 'end-to-end' scope refers to the learned navigation policy.
+The robot's built-in low-level controller handles the locomotion dynamics and inverse kinematics required to execute these commands ($u_t: u^{\text{MLP}}$ and/or $u^{\text{PID}}$) via leg movements.}